MirrorNetworking/Mirror/docs/Classes/NetworkClient.md

 # NetworkClient

-`NetworkClient` is a [high-level
-API] class that manages a
-network connection from a client to a server, and can send and receive messages between the client and the server.
+`NetworkClient` is a [high-level API] class that manages a network connection from a client to a server, and can send and receive messages between the client and the server.
 The `NetworkClient` class also helps to manage spawned network GameObjects, and routing of [RPC] message and network events.

-See the
-[NetworkClient]
-script reference for more information.
+See the [NetworkClient] script reference for more information.

 ## Properties

-**Property:**

-**Function:**
+**Property**

+**Function**

 **serverIP**